How to donate historical items

 This appraisal process is carried out to ensure that we have the resources to care for items in our collections to the highest possible standards.

-If you would like more information on how to donate a historical item, please email firstname.lastname@example.org or telephone 0207 877 7058.
+If you would like more information on how to donate a historical item, please email firstname.lastname@example.org or call 0207 877 7058.